atait/klayout-gadgets/README.md

 This translation can also go from klayout -> phidl.

 #### Make your non-klayout PCells available for GUI layout
-Since we can convert any PCell into a klayout PCell.
+We can now convert any PCell into a klayout PCell.
 The klayout GUI has a decent interface for inserting PCells interactively.
-(This is still a little buggy).

 ```python
 # Macro: klayout_Library.lym.
 Find it in SOEN-PDK